jordanbean-msft/WhatTheHack/xxx-LogicAppsEnterpriseIntegration/Coach/Solution-02.md

 ## Troubleshooting

 Make sure to create the `SQL ID` & grant it roles before trying to use the Logic Apps GUI to insert the row.
 If you don't, you will get an error that the `SQL ID` doesn't have permissions to the database.

+Don't use the _preview_ version of the workflow editor in the Azure portal.

+You may have to create a new SQL connection if you created the connection before you created the `SQL ID`.